BinaryStudioAcademy/bsa-winter-2021-healthcare/quality-criteria.md

 -
   <details>
     <summary>
       <b>B11.</b> File/folder names are written in lowercase letters.
-Words are separated by hyphens
+Words are separated by hyphens.
     </summary>
   <p>